Detection effectiveness

 Finally, include Detection Infrastructure Health in your effectiveness lens.
 If data pipelines degrade, agents fail, logs are malformed, or parsers regress, detection outcomes can collapse even when the detection logic itself is sound.
 Infrastructure context is therefore not a separate concern; it is part of effectiveness.

-Metric families and decision use (what to show leadership)
+Metric families and what each decision needs

 Most programmes mix incompatible numbers into one slide.
 A clearer model groups metrics into four families, each with a different decision use.
 Together they answer the question: can we bet on this detection set under current operating conditions?
 That framing connects naturally to a Detection System of Record because it is the only place the families stay traceable to the same use cases and owners.

-- Declared / presence — what is intended to exist and mapped to threat priorities (often where teams stop too early).
+• Declared / presence — what is intended to exist and mapped to threat priorities (often where teams stop too early).

-- Validated — what you proved in controlled or semi-controlled conditions, with timestamps and configuration context.
+• Validated — what you proved in controlled or semi-controlled conditions, with timestamps and configuration context.

 If you are measuring only one family, the metric will lie politely: high mapping with weak outcomes still looks defensible in a static deck until an incident tests it.
 Leadership decisions should be conditioned on the weakest family, not the strongest.